Precision spectral estimation at sub-Hz frequencies: closed-form posteriors and Bayesian noise projection: Introduction

-Unlike typical spectral estimation applications, where the goal is to extract a signal from a noisy stochastic process, LISA Pathfinder aimed to measure the noise itself with the highest possible accuracy, particularly at the lowest achievable frequencies.
+In the first part of this paper, we derive the posterior distributions for many spectral quantities, under a Bayesian framework, focusing in particular on the case where just a few periodograms are available, that is, far from Gaussianity.

-While reviewing the literature for a consistent and practical Bayesian approach suited to our needs, we found that the fundamental principles had long been established.
-However, we could not find a detailed, practical method applicable to our data processing, leading us to develop one independently.
+In the second part of this paper, starting from \Cref{sec:tsdecorr}, we address a closely related problem: noise projection and time-series decorrelation.
+Specifically, we consider the case in which one time series is modeled as a linear combination of filtered versions of other series, plus an additional background component.
+We develop a Bayesian method to infer both the residual noise properties (after decorrelation) and the coupling coefficients.
+Particular attention is devoted to the underlying probability distributions, which can significantly deviate from Gaussianity when only a small number of periodograms is available.
+We provide a detailed technical discussion of the method, validate it through numerical simulations, and demonstrate its application to real data.

-We applied this method to the data analysis of LISA Pathfinder in Refs.~\cite{PhysRevD.110.042004_LPFnoiseperf2024,PhysRevD.109.102009_LPFactuation2024}, and briefly summarized its main features in the appendices of the second paper.
+We encountered a need for these methods while analyzing data from the LISA Pathfinder mission \cite{PhysRevD.110.042004_LPFnoiseperf2024,PhysRevLett.120.061101_beyond,PhysRevLett.116.231101_subfemtog}.
+The mission’s objective was to precisely measure the noise spectrum of force disturbances acting on two nominally freely falling test masses in space, reaching acceleration levels as low as a few \si{\femto\meter\,\second^{-2}/\hertz^{1/2}} and frequencies down to approximately \SI{20}{\micro\hertz}.
+Unlike typical spectral estimation applications, where the goal is to extract a signal from a noisy stochastic process, LISA Pathfinder aimed to measure the noise itself with the highest possible accuracy, particularly at the lowest achievable frequencies. \\ While reviewing the literature for a consistent and practical Bayesian approach suited to our needs, we found that the fundamental principles had long been established.
+However, we could not find a detailed, practical method applicable to our data processing, leading us to develop one independently. \\ We applied this method to the data analysis of LISA Pathfinder in Refs.~\cite{PhysRevD.110.042004_LPFnoiseperf2024,PhysRevD.109.102009_LPFactuation2024}, and briefly summarized its main features in the appendices of the second paper.
 Here, we provide a detailed description of the method, discussing its foundations, deriving key procedures rigorously, and presenting quantitative evidence of its validity through numerical simulations.